** Some Would Deny Christ On The Cross

 1. It wipes out Christ's own commandments to us.

-2. It removes the visible reminder of His Passion and suffering — which He said must occur.
+2. It removes the visible reminder of His Passion and suffering — which He said must, and would,

 3. It turns a blind eye on our own sufferng in this life - which He said will be part of our Christian existence.